 An international web of commerce supports Taiwanese pigeon racing: Breeder birds are bought and sold for tens of thousands of dollars from U.S. and international dealers, then kept as "prisoners," constantly reproducing while their offspring are serially exterminated in race after race.
 As a result of a previous PETA eyewitness investigation, a prominent U.S. racer and breeder who was involved in selling birds to Taiwan—along with the executive director of the American Racing Pigeon Union, the largest pigeon-racing organization in the U.S.—pleaded no contest to charges of commercial gambling.
 This was the first time in history that anyone has been held responsible for illegal conduct associated with cruel pigeon races.
 Millions of dollars fly in this business, but the pigeons always lose.

-You can protest the cruel use of pigeons for gambling by urging Chiang Wen-Chuan, head of the Animal Protection Division in Taiwan's Council of Agriculture, to prosecute any violation of the country's Animal Protection Act in deadly ocean pigeon races.
+You can protest the cruel use of pigeons for gambling by urging Chen Chi Chung, Minister of the Council of Agriculture, to prosecute any violation of Taiwan's Animal Protection Act in deadly ocean pigeon races.